 One evening sometime in the early 1960s the journalists Maj Sjöwall and Per Wahlöö put their children to bed and sat down to map out a series of crime novels set in contemporary Sweden.
 Their aim, Wahlöö said later (and don’t let this put you off reading the books), was to “use the crime novel as a scalpel cutting open the belly of the ideologically pauperised and morally debatable so-called welfare state of the bourgeois type.”

 But the series is also quite strange – or at least it becomes stranger as it goes along.
 At first, like Trotskyists infiltrating a local Labor Party branch, Sjöwall and Wahlöö get under the reader’s defences with several novels that read much like conventional police procedurals.
 Although these early books are more complex than that description suggests, they work within the genre’s conventions.
 The focus is tight, the dialogue crisp, no words are wasted.
 Later, as the books grow longer and the social commentary more caustic, their distinctive character becomes more obvious but the results are less successful.
 By this stage the main character, Martin Beck, has in some ways become a more reliable observer than the authors.

-Beck, a melancholy detective inspector who leads a team of idiosyncratic homicide invesigators, is the linchpin of the series.
+Beck, a melancholy detective inspector who leads a team of idiosyncratic homicide investigators, is the linchpin of the series.
 When the first book opens his marriage is a mess, his appetite intermittent and his idealism under siege.
 His superiors spend more time worrying about politics than crime, and when they do intervene in a case the effects are disastrous.
 Like Georges Simenon’s Maigret, Beck is empathetic and meticulous, immersed in his work; but he is less philosophical than Maigret, more likely to become despondent as a case approaches resolution.